RULES

 - Where should we park for the race? - It's best to get dropped off by someone for the start.
 If you have to park, we recommend the parking structure on Hargadine St adjacent to the OSF campus which is 2$ to park for all day parking from 6 am to 6 pm.
 There is on street parking near by, but most parking spots downtown has a 2 hr limit.
 Here's a good downtown Public Parking map

 - Will there be shuttles? - Yes, Ashland Mtn Adventures will have room for 20+ folks for a shuttle at 12:30 pm and at 3:30 pm.
 Bring 10$ cash.
+Or I suggest making friends on the way up or at the finish and finding a ride back down from a fellow participant.

-- What kind of bike can I use? - Up to you.
+- What kind of bike can I use? - Entirely up to you.
 I suggest a light XC mtn bike so you can enjoy the single-track on your way back down, but feel free to use your gravel bike or even road bike (you might be cursing me on the steeper dirt sections when you want to stand up and you can't get any traction).
 Or if you just want to join the party and climb up with your dual crown DH bike, go for it.
 You'll be having the most fun on the way down.

 - Will the course be well marked? - You betcha!
+But please study to map so you know what to expect.

 - Can you run if you are in the hiking category? - Sure, the hiking category just gets you to the summit an hour earlier so you can join the festivities an hour earlier.
 But the hiking category is non-competitive and there are no prizes.
+In general if you think this will take you more than 4 hours, I suggest entering the hiking category.

 Contact Us